 When leaving camp on a ride you will end up at one of these destinations listed above.
 Many times you will head a direction and snake through the dunes arriving at chosen destination to relax, cool off, take in the sites, and have some refreshments.
 Many of these destinations are really only several miles from camp, or between each other, but the ride could a short 5 minutes or long as 30 depending on the route chosen.
 It may seem you are going the wrong direction or in circles, but the idea is to get into a smooth line that flows from dune to dune while ultimately heading to the destination.

 Vendors row– Is an area located by the beach store (in the north east corner of the riding area) filled with all the companies that are there to offer food, accessories, and parts to dune goers.
 A trip to vendors can include looking for a souvenir T-shirt, flag to stay legal, or parts for a broken vehicle.
-Many will come down and get parts to get back in the dunes plus a trip to Daddys Famous Food for Ice Cream or a monster burrito
+Many will come down and get parts to get back in the dunes plus a trip to Daddys Famous Food for Ice Cream or Glamis Crack.

 Boardmanville Trading Post– This is a small bar/ restaurant that has been one of the watering holes in Glamis since late 70’s.
 It was known back in the day as a spot to get a fresh shower, gas, beer, and watch sporting events.
 Long tradition is to pin a Dollar with a message on the walls and ceiling to mark your spot in history.
 To this day it is a good place to hang out and grab a meal or have a cold drink.